-The following summarizes our contractual obligations as of September 30, 2023 that will affect our future liquidity.
+The following summarizes our contractual obligations as of December 31, 2023 that will affect our future liquidity.

 We entered into a patent and know-how licensing agreement with BDD Pharma Limited in August 2018.
-See "Business - Material Agreements" section of this prospectus for a description of this agreement.
+See "Item 1.
+Business - Material Agreements" for a description of this agreement.
 We are required to pay BDD Pharma certain amounts in connection with clinical trial and regulatory milestones.
-The first milestone payment of \$250,000 was paid in February 2023 upon dosing of the first patient in the Phase 3 adult onset and duration study for CTx-1301.
+The first milestone payment of \$250,000 became due in February 2022 upon dosing of the first patient in the Phase 3 adult onset and duration study for CTx-1301.
 Additional payments will become due upon completion of certain milestones as defined in the agreement.